 The median home value in Texas is about $126,000.
 And the average residential property tax is $2,275 per year.
 This makes the average statewide property tax rate about 1.80%.

 Next, the average annual income in Texas is about $63,000.
 Dividing $2,275 by $63,000 yields a total property tax burden of 3.61%.

 Thus, adding the average property tax rate to the state and local sales tax rate yields a total state-local tax obligation of 11.86% in an area that charges a local sales tax and 9.86% in areas that do not.
-Surprisingly, this places Texas near the higher end of the spectrum when it comes to residents’ total state and local tax obligation, but it is still lower than the total state tax obligation of predictable states like New York, Connecticut, and New Jersey, which top out the list with rates around 12.5%.
+Surprisingly, this places Texas near the higher end of the spectrum when it comes to residents’ total state and local tax obligation, but it is still lower than the total state tax obligation of states like New York, Connecticut, and New Jersey, which top out the list with rates around 12.5%.

 Start with the base late fee.
 On February 1 of the year after the subject tax year, the law authorizes taxing authorities to impose a 6% late fee and a 1% interest charge.
-The law also authorizes taxing authorities to add an extra 1% interest charge each additional month the property tax remains unpaid.
+The law also authorizes taxing authorities to add an extra 1% interest charge for each additional month the property tax remains unpaid.
 This brings the total late fee up to 11% if the tax remains unpaid on June 30.

-Instead of facing an increasing interest rate each additional month their property tax remains unpaid and a ballooning fee at the six month mark, residential property tax borrowers enjoy a low interest rate that remains fixed for the life of the loan, allowing borrowers to always know exactly what their monthly payment is and to plan accordingly.
+Instead of facing an increasing interest rate each additional month their property tax remains unpaid and a large fee at the six month mark, residential property tax borrowers enjoy a low interest rate that remains fixed for the life of the loan, allowing borrowers to know exactly what their monthly payment is and to plan accordingly.

 Property tax loans, accordingly, are secured by a lien on the subject property.
-This lien gives the lender the right to foreclose on the subject property and sell it to recovery the debt if the borrower is unable to repay his or her property tax loan.
+This lien gives the lender the right to foreclose on the subject property and sell it to recover the debt if the borrower is unable to repay his or her property tax loan.